requestmm/simple-vector-implementation-with-typescript/README.md

-# Vector implemented using TypeScript
+# Vector with TypeScript - Basic implementation

 Simple implementation of Vector for Classical Mechanics applications using TypeScript as programming language and NodeJS as host-environment.